microsoft/language-server-protocol/_specifications/lsp/3.18/language/moniker.md

  */
 export interface Moniker {
 	/**
 	 * The scheme of the moniker.
-For example, `tsc` or `.Net` */
+For example, `tsc` or `.NET`.
+	 */
 	scheme: string;

 	/**
 	 * The identifier of the moniker.
-The value is opaque in LSIF however
+The value is opaque in LSIF, however
 	 * schema owners are allowed to define the structure if they want.
 	 */
 	identifier: string;

 	/**
-	 * The scope in which the moniker is unique
+	 * The scope in which the moniker is unique.
 	 */
 	unique: UniquenessLevel;